vorpalnet/blade/DEPLOYMENT.md

 The target argument is **required** for `admin` and `services` — no defaults, so there's no surprise about which WebLogic target gets hit. `shared` and `fsmar` derive their target from the conf file or from disk paths, so they don't take one.

-Each WAR is registered in WebLogic with `name = basename(war)` — so `configurator.war` becomes the app `configurator`.
-The deploy app name matches the context-root, which matches the WAR filename, which matches what you see in the browser.
+Each WAR is registered in WebLogic with `name = basename(war)` — so `blade-configurator.war` becomes the app `blade-configurator`.
+Admin-tier WARs are prefixed `blade-` (e.g. `blade-tuning`, `blade-crud`, `blade-analytics`) so their app names never collide with the like-named services-tier WARs (`hold`, `proxy-router`, …), whose filenames still match their context-root's last segment.
+The context-root itself is unchanged by the WAR name — `blade-configurator.war` still deploys at `/blade/configurator` — so bookmarks, portal cards, and config-file names are unaffected.

 ### Deploy profiles